John Wolff's Web Museum

 and replaced quite easily after a bit of practice (and you'll get

 plenty of practice by the time you've finished).
-Problems may be
+It is never necessary

 - Lift out the intermediate gears and put the rock frame assembly